alexjsmac/alexjsmac.github.io/_portfolio/oceanic-datanimism-vr.md

 A HUGE thanks to the Canada Arts Council for supporting this creative research project.

 Plug in a VR headset to experience this piece as it's meant to be by checking out the live version [here](https://www.alexmaclean.ca/oceanic-datanimism-vr/).
 (But you can also view it on Chrome without a headset)

+And the code for this project can be found in this GitHub [repo](https://github.com/amaclean199/oceanic-datanimism-vr).